The official blog of the Lung Institute.

 Helping Yourself to the Best Tools for Better Health

 We hope that these best tools for better health are helpful for you.
 Remember to discuss the products and tools with your doctor before using them or changing your treatment plan.
 In combination with products to enhance your life like the ones listed above, there are alternative treatment options available that address lung disease at its source.
-If you or a loved one has a chronic lung disease and would like more information about stem cell treatment options at the Lung Institute, contact us at (800) 729-3065.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy options at the Lung Institute, contact us at (800) 729-3065.
 We’re happy to answer your questions.